isomerpages/moe-ast/_office-of-subject-chapters/Science/Nutrition and Food Science Chapter.md

 <div>

 <p>
-Join us at the next NFS Chapter event (please refer to the schedule of events below) to engage in professional learning and professional conversations with fellow NFS teachers.
-If you are a Lead Teacher or Senior Teacher, look out for information on our next ST-LT Networked Learning Session, where teachers come together to dialogue and network to support the fraternity through relevant professional development opportunities. <br><br>
+Join us at the next NFS Chapter event (please refer to schedule) to engage in professional learning and professional conversations with fellow NFS teachers.
+If you are a Lead Teacher or Senior Teacher, look out for information on our next ST-LT Networked Learning Session, where teachers come together to dialogue and network to support the fraternity through relevant professional development opportunities.

-You may contact Ms Li Ziyi <a href="li_ziyi@moe.gov.sg">li_ziyi@moe.gov.sg</a>  should you have any queries regarding the Nutrition and Food Science Chapter and its courses.
-All NFS teachers are also welcomed to join the <a href="https://www.opal2.moe.edu.sg/csl/s/F3CD3238-F6EB-4339-A455-34A69A694455">"U in Nutrition and Food Science"</a> OPAL collaboration group to connect with the NFS fraternity online.
-You can also find out about our past events here.</i>
+You may contact <a href="lee_yu_xuan@moe.gov.sg">Ms Lee Yu Xuan ([lee_yu_xuan@moe.gov.sg]</a> should you have any queries regarding the Nutrition and Food Science Chapter and its courses.
+All NFS teachers are also welcomed to join the <a href="https://safe.menlosecurity.com/https:/www.opal2.moe.edu.sg/csl/s/F3CD3238-F6EB-4339-A455-34A69A694455/topic/manage">[‘U in Nutrition and Food Science]</a>’ OPAL collaboration group to connect with the NFS fraternity online.
+You can also find out about our past events there.
 </p>

 </div>

 </li>